Skip to main navigation Skip to search Skip to main content

 Cooperation

 The research group collaborates with the building and housing sector and building authorities to develop building technology solutions that can be applied in practice and that meet the functional requirements of building legislation.
-The group also collaborates with research institutions and companies, including in EU-funded projects, to collect and employ experience and research results internationally.
+The group also collaborates with research institutions, associations and companies, including in EU-funded projects, to collect and employ experience and research results internationally.

 Application